 San Francisco’s Recreation and Parks Department recently embarked on a community-driven process to redesign the Portsmouth Square Park.
 In July 2018, SF Rec and Park presented final designs to the community to seek feedback.
 This design includes increased access to the park.

-As part of this Community Based Transportation Plan for Portsmouth square, the project team will analyze the new park design, in conjunction with better understanding the existing transportation and circulation around the park.
+As part of this Community Based Transportation Plan for Portsmouth square, the project team will analyze the new park design, in conjunction with better understanding for the existing transportation and circulation around the park.
 Additionally, this study will examine the role of the Portsmouth Square Garage in relation to circulation and access not only in relation to the park, but also to Chinatown as a whole.

 Chinatown Community Development Center